-The service is a restraint-free environment and this is supported by the management and policies and procedures.
+The service is a restraint-free environment, and this is supported by the management, policies, and procedures.
 There were no residents using restraint at the time of the audit.
-A comprehensive assessment, approval, and monitoring process, with regular reviews, is in place should restraint use be required in the future.
-A suitably qualified restraint coordinator manages the process.
 The staff interviewed demonstrated a sound knowledge and understanding of providing the least restrictive practice, de-escalation techniques, alternative interventions to restraint, and restraint monitoring.
+Restraint education is included in the education planner.